-The shine of a diamond has few equals in nature, and its great durability makes it a beautiful choice for a jewel that represents the eternity of a feeling.
+The brilliance of a diamond has few equals in nature, and its great durability makes it a beautiful choice for a jewel that represents the eternity of a feeling.

 The cut is what will make a natural gem bring out its full potential and shine, so it must be done by a professional.
 Although the cut can be a matter of taste (there are even people who like rough stones), what is considered a good cut in the industry is one that allows the diamond to reflect as much light as possible.
 Sometimes stones are cut to make the most of the material possible, but cutting too deep or too thin can cause light to be lost.

-In addition to the cut, there is also the general shape of the stone.
-There are many different stone shapes and even some unique and artistic ones.
+Besides the cut, there is the shape of the carving: that is, the general shape of the stone.
+There are many different sizes and even some unique and artistic ones.
 The most common cuts are: round, oval, pear, cushion, princess, baguette, trillion, emerald, and marquise.

 It must be considered that the cut of the stone will make the value of the diamond increase or decrease according to its complexity.
 For example, a round cut is more traditional and common than a princess cut, which means that you can get a larger round diamond at a better price than what you will find in a square cut.

-Diamonds, like any natural stone, have inclusions - small traces of minerals in the stone.
+Diamonds, like any natural stone, have inclusions - tiny traces of minerals in the stone.
 The fewer inclusions, the lighter the diamond is considered and the more valued it is.

-The salt pepper diamond is also a real diamond, with many carbon inclusions that make it appear from white with a few spots to completely black, passing through a spectrum of hues.
-Salt and pepper diamonds are great because each of them is unique as their carbon pattern is like your fingerprint, plus they are much more accessible than a white diamond!
+The salt pepper diamond is also a real diamond, with many carbon inclusions that make it appear from white with some spots to completely black, passing through a whole spectrum of shades.
+Salt and pepper diamonds are great because each of them is unique, as their carbon pattern is like your fingerprint, plus they are much more accessible than a white diamond!